RajiaAfrin/Excel-based-sales-analytics-dashboard/README.md

-# Excel-based-sales-analytics-dashboard
-An Excel-based sales analytics dashboard built using data from Ferns N Petals to analyze revenue, customer spending, product performance, and delivery trends.
-The dashboard uses pivot tables, charts, and slicers to visualize monthly sales, top products, and top cities to support better business insights.
+#Ferns and Petals Sales Analysis Dashboard
+##Project Overview
+This project analyzes sales data from Ferns N Petals, a gifting company that delivers products for occasions such as Diwali, Raksha Bandhan, Holi, Valentine’s Day, birthdays, and anniversaries.
+The goal of this project is to explore sales trends, customer purchasing behavior, product performance, and delivery efficiency using an interactive Excel dashboard.
+The dashboard provides clear visual insights into key business metrics that can help improve sales strategy, product planning, and customer satisfaction.
+#Objectives
+The analysis focuses on answering the following key business questions:
+1. Identify the total revenue generated.
+2. Calculate the average order-to-delivery time.
+3. Analyze monthly sales trends for 2023.
+4. Identify the top products by revenue.
+5. Evaluate average customer spending.
+6. Track sales performance of the top 5 products.
+7. Determine the top 10 cities by number of orders.
+8. Compare revenue generated across different occasions.
+9. Identify product popularity during specific occasions.